trevormundt/trevormundt/README.md

 - 👋 Hi, I’m @trevormundt
 - 👀 I’m interested in ...
 Front-End Web Development
-- 🌱 I’m currently learning ... practicing using Git and Webpack together on a Bootstrap Project.
+- 🌱 I’m currently learning ...
+Something New Everyday.
 - 💞️ I’m looking to collaborate on ...
 Hmm
 - 📫 How to reach me ...
 Hmm